Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

-# EA Sports FUT 23 - Player-Tracker
+# EA Sports FUT 23 - Player-Tracker for Trading
  In this project, I will pull and analyze the prices of selectable Fifa FUT23 players from the FUTWIZ-Website

 ## Scraping individual players